thelfer/tfel/docs/web/theory.md

 ### The logarithmic strain framework

-- There is a straight-forward relation between the Hencky strain strain and the change of volume~:
+- There is a straight-forward relation between the Hencky strain strain and the change of volume:
   \[
   J = \exp\paren{\trace{\tepsilonto_{\mathrm{log}}}}
   \]